abushka110/newegg-info-scraper/README.md

 - Fetches the HTML page from Newegg
 - Parses product names and prices
 - Prints the results to the console
-- Easily extendable to save results to CSV, parse stock availability, and ratings
+- Saves results to CSV
+(in developments) - Search laptops by parameters from saved CSV (max price, keyword)

 ---